#tHow Many Tokens?

 When GPT-4o is enough (almost always)

-For most production workloads, GPT-4o is indistinguishable from Opus — and 6× cheaper.
+For most production workloads, GPT-4o is indistinguishable from Opus, and 2-3× cheaper after accounting for the tokenizer change.

 The honest comparison: Opus vs Sonnet vs GPT-4o